cookiejest/duckpower/README.md

 # duckpower
-Tool for measuring electricity usage of duckdb
+Electrcity usage monitor for duckdb.

 This tool measures the electric usage of duckdb queries.
 This can be important when considering the usage of duckdb as a component in a low power environment or on an IOT device.